behnazkhoshnood/Nonogram-puzzle/README.md

 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+## **Known Bugs**

+- The sweep to bottom hover effect doesn't cover the buttons on some mobile phones.

+- Sometimes the browser doesn't open the site but after reloading the page it workes properly.

 ## **Deployment**

 Following steps has been taken to deploy Tadig restaurant website on GitHub pages;